-We have substantial operating expenses associated with the sales and marketing of our products, and incurred approximately \$16 million in sales and marketing expenses in 2012 and expect to incur \$16 million in 2013 based on current sales estimates.
-As of March 31, 2013, we had cash and cash equivalents of \$2.1 million and accounts receivable of \$7.1 million.
-The sales and marketing expenses are largely variable expenses and are anticipated to be funded from operating cash flow.
+We have substantial operating expenses associated with the sales and marketing of our products.
+The sales and marketing expenses are anticipated to be funded from operating cash flow.
 An increase of these expenses may impact our operating results and there can be no assurance of their effectiveness.
 There can be no assurance that we will have sufficient access to liquidity or cash flow in the future to meet our operating expenses and other obligations.
-If we do not meet our revenue objectives over that period, we may need to sell additional equity securities, which could result in dilution to our stockholders, or seek additional loans.
+If we do not meet our revenue and objectives, we may need to sell additional equity securities, which could result in dilution to our stockholders, or seek additional loans.
 The incurrence of indebtedness would result in increased debt service obligations and could require us to agree to operating and financial covenants that would restrict our operations.
 Financing may not be available in amounts or on terms acceptable to us, if at all.
 Any failure by us to raise additional funds on terms favorable to us, or at all, could limit our ability to expand our business operations and could harm our overall business prospects.

 We may not be able to raise such capital or, if we can, it may not be on favorable terms.
 We may seek to raise additional capital through public or private equity financings, partnerships, joint ventures, dispositions of assets, debt financings or restructurings, bank borrowings or other sources.
 To obtain additional funding, we may need to enter into arrangements that require us to relinquish rights to certain technologies, products and/or potential markets.
-If adequate funds are not otherwise available, we would be forced to further curtail operations significantly, including reducing our sales and marketing expenses which would negatively impact product sales and we could even be forced to cease operations, liquidate our assets and possibly even seek bankruptcy protection.
+If adequate funds are not otherwise available, we would be forced to further curtail operations significantly, including reducing our sales and marketing expenses which could negatively impact product sales and we could even be forced to cease operations, liquidate our assets and possibly even seek bankruptcy protection.